deutschebank/fluxnova-docs-manual/content/user-guide/process-engine/process-diagram-api.md

 });
 ```

-Alternatively, you can use the  [bpmn-viewer widget](https://github.com/camunda/camunda-bpm-platform/blob/master/webapps/frontend/camunda-commons-ui/lib/widgets/bpmn-viewer/cam-widget-bpmn-viewer.html) from the Camunda commons UI.
+Alternatively, you can use the  [bpmn-viewer widget](https://github.com/finos/flowave-bpm-platform/blob/master/webapps/frontend/flowave-commons-ui/lib/widgets/bpmn-viewer/cam-widget-bpmn-viewer.html) from the Flowave commons UI.